Groat (English coin): History

 It was after the French silver coin had circulated in England that an English groat was first minted under King Edward I.

 Scottish groats were not issued until the reign of David II.
 Scots groats were originally also worth fourpence, but later issues were valued at eightpence and a shilling.

 Irish groats were minted first in 1425 and the last ones were minted under the reign of Elizabeth I of England.
 There were also two more issues, both emergency coinage.

 Since the pound sterling or 240 pence was based from the 12th century on a Tower Pound or 5400 gr of sterling or 0.925 fine silver, the English groat or fourpence therefore contained 90 gr of sterling silver.
 Later issues became progressively lighter: 72 gr in 1351 under Edward III, 60 gr in 1412 under Henry IV, and 48 gr in 1464 under Edward IV.
-From 1544 to 1560 (the weight being reduced to 32 grains (2.1 g) in 1559) the silver fineness was less than sterling, and after the 1561 issue they were not generally issued for circulation again for about a hundred years.
+From 1544 to 1560 (the weight being reduced to 32 gr in 1559) the silver fineness was less than sterling, and after the 1561 issue they were not generally issued for circulation again for about a hundred years.

 From the reigns of Charles II to George III, groats (by now often known as fourpences) were issued on an irregular basis for general circulation, the only years of mintage after 1786 being in 1792, 1795, and 1800.
 After this the only circulating issues were from 1836 to 1855, with proofs known from 1857 and 1862, and a colonial issue of 1888.
-These last coins had the weight further reduced to about 27 grains (1.9 grams) and were the same diameter as the silver threepenny pieces of the day although thicker.
+These last coins had the weight further reduced to about 27 gr and were the same diameter as the silver threepenny pieces of the day although thicker.
 They also had Britannia on the reverse, while all other silver fourpenny pieces since the reign of William and Mary have had a crowned numeral "4" as the reverse, including the silver fourpenny Maundy money coins of the present.
 Some groats continued to circulate in Scotland until the 20th century.

 At times in the past, silver twopenny coins have been called "half-groats".

 The groat ceased to be minted in the United Kingdom in 1856, but in 1888 a special request was made for a colonial variety to be minted for use in British Guiana and the British West Indies.
 The groat remained in circulation in British Guiana right up until that territory adopted the decimal system in 1955.

 Groats are still issued in sets of Maundy coinage.